CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 ### Configuration

-One of the powerful aspects of Helm is the possibility to extract hardwired values from the templates to a separate `values.yaml` file or to directly use the provided [built-in](https://helm.sh/docs/chart_template_guide/builtin_objects/) values.
-By removing hardwired values, we provide easy customization that will allow to use the template in more circumstances and for a longer period of time.
-A user of the template just needs to worry about the values file and not how these values fit into the complexities of the Chart.
+One of the powerful aspects of Helm is the possibility to, instead of using hardwired values, parametrize them, or to use provided [built-in](https://helm.sh/docs/chart_template_guide/builtin_objects/) values.
+By removing hardwired values, we provide easy customization that will allow to use the template in more circumstances and for a longer period of time, for example by changing the template image.
+A user of the template just needs to worry about the `values.yaml` file and not how these values fit into the complexities of the Chart.
 Helm uses _Go templates_ to accomplish this.

-The [built-in](https://helm.sh/docs/chart_template_guide/builtin_objects/) values offer a lot of information, but we will focus in two of sets of them:
+The [built-in](https://helm.sh/docs/chart_template_guide/builtin_objects/) values can be very handy, but we will mention only two of sets of them:

-* `Release` offers the basic information of the Chart.
+* `Release` variables offer the basic information of this chart deployment.
 Information like the `Namespace` we are deploying this template to, or the `Name` of the Chart.
-* `Capabilities` is a more advance feature that provides information about what capabilities the Kubernetes cluster supports.
-For example the version of Kubernetes, or which APIVersions are supported.
-These two pieces of information allow us to make a more widely compatible template, as different versions of Kubernetes will expect different configuration standards.
+* `Capabilities` is a more advance feature that provides information about what API objects and that version the Kubernetes cluster supports.
+For example the version of Kubernetes, or if `Ingress` or `Route` are supported.
+These two pieces of information allow us to make more widely compatible templates, as different versions of Kubernetes will need slightly different options.

-We can also define our own variables, we will set up a default value and allow configuration from the `values.yaml` file.
+We can also define our own configuration variables.
+We will set up a default value and at the same time allow the `values.yaml` file to override it.
 Let's start with the Volume `yaml` file from previous steps:

 ```yaml
 apiVersion: v1